Article | Last updated: 08/12/2021

 Barents Regional Council

 The Barents Regional Council (BRC) consists of representatives of the 13 regional entities that make up the Barents region as well as representatives of the three indigenous peoples of the region: the Sami, the Nenets and the Vepsian peoples.
-From 2017–2019, the BRC was chaired by the county of Finnmark, and the county of Västerbotten currently holds the chairmanship for the period 2019–2021.
-Nenets Autonomous Okrug will take over the chairmanship in 2021, for the period 2021–2023.
+During the Norwegian chairmanship 2019-2021, the BRC was chaired by the county of Västerbotten.
+Nenets Autonomous Okrug took over the chairmanship in 2021, for the period 2021–2023.

 The International Barents Secretariat (IBS) in Kirkenes was established in 2008.
 It coordinates activities under the BEAC, the BRC and the working groups.
 The IBS maintains an online archive containing minutes of all the meetings of the BEAC and the BRC.
 The Norwegian Barents Secretariat in Kirkenes is organised as an inter-municipal company and is owned by Norway’s two northernmost counties.
 It administers funding for cross-border project cooperation with Russia, which is allocated annually by the Norwegian Ministry of Foreign Affairs.

 Most of the practical work in the Barents cooperation is carried out in working groups, and supporting and encouraging these efforts is one of the chairmanship’s key tasks.
 There are intergovernmental working groups (under the BEAC), regional groups (under the BRC) and joint working groups, as well as a working group of indigenous peoples, which plays an advisory role to both councils.

 The main task of the Barents cooperation is to strengthen and promote regional cooperation in a broad range of fields including the business sector, the environment, transport and communications, education and research, health, culture, indigenous peoples, search and rescue cooperation and youth issues.

 The Kirkenes declaration